 The faculty of the Hagan School continuously strive to be excellent teachers.
 Teaching excellence mandates that faculty have an active scholarly agenda.
 Faculty scholarship often focuses on student learning or on furthering knowledge in the faculty member's discipline.

-For students, the goal is to provide a high quality undergraduate and graduate business education for traditional and nontraditional students that is pursued in a challenging academic environment and is grounded in business practice and theory.
-The School produces graduates and future leaders who understand business and its social responsibilities, work productively in a high-technology and culturally diverse society, demonstrate awareness of the global character of business, and subscribe to high ethical standards.
+For students, the goal is to provide a high-quality undergraduate and graduate business education for traditional and nontraditional students that are pursued in a challenging academic environment and is grounded in business practice and theory.
+The School produces graduates and future leaders who understand business and its social responsibilities, work productively in a high-technology and culturally diverse society, demonstrate awareness of the global character of the business and subscribe to high ethical standards.